Hong Kong pro-democracy activists hoist 'Lady Liberty' statue above city to rally protests

-HONG KONG (Reuters) - Hong Kong protesters scaled the city’s Lion Rock peak and hoisted a large statue they called “Lady Liberty” early on Sunday to rally anti-government activists ahead of more planned demonstrations in the Asian financial hub.
+HONG KONG, Oct 13 (Reuters) - Hong Kong protesters scaled the city’s Lion Rock peak and hoisted a large statue they called “Lady Liberty” early on Sunday to rally anti-government activists ahead of more planned demonstrations in the Asian financial hub.

 It held a black banner that read “Revolution of our time, Liberate Hong Kong” and could be seen from the city below.